France on strike: Unions say ‘non’ to higher pension age

 “We are convinced that the government will step back only if we block the economy,” said Xavier Bregail, a 40-year-old train driver in northern Paris.
 “The subject behind this is inflation, soaring food and energy prices.
 I just want to live decently from my work.”

-Transport company RATP said the Paris metro will remain very disrupted on Wednesday.
+Transport company RATP said that disruptions on the Paris Metro would continue Wednesday.

 The reform would raise the minimum pension age from 62 to 64 and require 43 years of work by 2030 to earn a full pension, amid other measures.
 The government argues the system is expected to dive into deficit within a decade as France’s population ages and life expectancy lengthens.